SHOP TILL YOU DROP

-TROPICAL NORTH QUEENSLAND IS THE LAND OF MARKETS.
-YOU'LL FIND A WIDE ARRAY OF GOODS, RANGING FROM ORGANIC FOOD TO HAND MADE JEWELLERY AND EVERYTHING IN BETWEEN.
-AND WHEN IT COMES TO TOP BRANDS, WELL, FIND OUT FOR YOURSELF...
+AROUND TROPICAL NORTH QUEENSLAND YOU'LL FIND A WIDE ARRAY OF MARKETS, SELLING GOODS RANGING FROM ORGANIC FOOD TO HAND MADE JEWELLERY AND EVERYTHING IN BETWEEN.

 MARKETSDeserted white beaches, breathtaking sunsets, tasty and healthy food, lots of different sports, are the perfect combination for a unforgettable holidays.
 But markets are an important part of the Tropical North Queenland lifestyle.
 It's quite an experience, wandering through the numerous stalls looking for that piece of jewellery, didgeridoo or exotic fruit that you won't surely find back home.
 The possibilities are as wide as your imagination.
 Take your kids with you and they will enjoy having their faces painted or watching those clowns while you hunt down your treasures.